Bhupesh-V/til/Career/writing-cover-letter-tips.md

 1. Keep the letter to 2 paragraphs.
 The 1st para highlighting **WHY** do you want to work there & 2nd para highlighting **HOW** hiring you is going to benefit them.
 2. Do research about the company.
 Go through their social, blogs etc. Yes this is the time to be a stalker on internet
 3. Always add a personal touch while explaining why do you want to work with them.
 This is the time to be as "thoughtful" as you can.
 4. Don't use any copy-paste templates, not worth it.
-If a company is asking for a cover letter means that they know a _Resume_ has limitations, they want to hear the WHY & HOW of hiring you is going to help them.
+If a company is asking for a cover letter means that they know a résumé has limitations, they want to hear the WHY & HOW of hiring you is going to help them.
 5. Explain something exceptional/cool you did.